-How many hours can you afford to spend on a single candidate?
+How many hours can you afford to spend on a single candidate while deciding to hire or not to hire?
 It’s no secret that job interviews are time consuming for all parties involved.
 Yet, I’m happy to share a few trade secrets when it comes to hiring.

 In our case, we are still a small company (now about ten people + PhD and master students, for long-term research topics) and hiring mainly tech talent.
 Therefore, there is always a tech-related interview with very specific technical questions, but always as a second step — with all candidates who pass the first step — a short phone call with the CEO.